Last updated on March 27, 2021

-[Also see Students' Memories.]
+[Also see Alumni Memories.]

-Deans Hyndman, Johnson and Jenkins included these three tributes to Livingston College in the May 2007 Commencement program:
+Deans Hyndman, Johnson, and Jenkins included these three tributes to Livingston College in the May 2007 Commencement program:

 Livingston College was founded in 1969 with the mission of bringing together a diverse group of students, faculty, and staff in a shared learning community committed to the pursuit of excellence and academic innovation.
 Today, that mission is embraced by the entire university and will be carried forth in the new School of Arts and Sciences.
 It is my hope that Livingston College will be remembered for our commitments to social justice and building community through leadership and understanding.